AlixANNERAUD/Music_danceability_prediction/README.md

 ### 🚀 Usage

-Just run the `Projet.ipynb` with Jupyther in the root directory.
+Just run the `Projet.ipynb` with Jupyter in the root directory.

 ## ℹ️ About